cjand225/video-thumbnail-generator-backend/README.md

 ### Endpoints

+All endpoints need to be prepended with `/video/v1/`.

 - `POST /upload`: Upload a video file.
 - `POST /generate-thumbnail`: Generate a thumbnail from a video file.
+- `GET /get-thumbnail/{thumbnail_id}`: Retrieve a generated thumbnail.

 ### Uploading a Video